marcusgia2505/classsExGameInstructions/docs/index.rst

 The  chapter "Organize games" tells you how to structure your games in your account and how to find games from other users.

+The chapter "Tutorial: Develop a simple game" shows a step-by-step introduction for how to develop an ultimatum game.

 The chapter "Develop your own games" is a manual for users who want to develop their own games.

 The chapter "Elements" provides an overview of all elements which can be used to develop own games.